020 3427 3206

-Jonathan’s career in financial services began at Waymark in the summer of 2014, where he started as a trainee adviser, attending meetings and developing his skills, whilst studying for his exams.
+Jonathan’s career in financial services began at Waymark, nine years ago, in the summer of 2014, where he started as a trainee adviser.

-Outside work, Jonathan enjoys spending the time with his fiancée, Krystyna, enjoying good food and wine, cooking together and spending time with family.
+Outside work, Jonathan enjoys spending the time with his wife Krystyna, enjoying good food and wine with friends and family.